Ojos Azules

-Ojos Azules (/es/, 'Blue Eyes') was a breed of shorthaired domestic cat with unusual blue or odd eyes caused by a dominant blue eye (DBE) genetic mutation.
+Ojos Azules (/es/, 'Blue Eyes') was a breed of shorthaired domestic cat originating in the USA, with unusual blue or odd eyes caused by a dominant blue eye (DBE) genetic mutation.
 The breed came in all coat colors; however, only particolors (bicolors and tricolors), colorpoints, and intermediate colors with a characteristic white tail tip were permitted.
 The breed also had a semi-longhaired coat variety, the Ojos Azules Longhair.
-Due to the lethal side effects of the Ojos Azules gene, breeders stopped working with this blue eye mutation.
+Due to the lethal side effects of the Ojos Azules gene, breeders stopped working with this blue eye mutation and the breed became officially extinct.

 History

-In the 1980s cats with dark blue eyes were discovered among feral cat populations in New Mexico.
+In the 1980s cats with dark blue eyes were discovered among feral cat populations in New Mexico, USA.
 The first cat with the characteristic, discovered in 1984, was a tortoiseshell named Cornflower.
 She was bred to males without the trait, which proved to be dominant, as all her kittens showed it.
 The breed was founded and named Ojos Azules, Spanish for 'Blue Eyes'.

+Breed registration

 Registration and popularity

 Ojos Azules have always been a very rare breed.
 In 1992, only ten cats were known.
 The breed, in both short and long hair variety, was accepted for registration by TICA in 1991.
-The TICA Ojos Azules Breed Group Standard is dated January 5, 2004.
+The TICA Ojos Azules Breed Group Standard is dated 5 January 2004.
 Only cats descending from the original foundation female Cornflower and expressing the deep blue eye gene have been called Ojos Azules.

+Extinction

 It was discovered that cranial defects may be linked to the gene, and breeding was temporarily suspended.
 Eventually, breeders stopped working with cats bearing this blue eye mutation and the breed became officially extinct.

-Ojos Azules gene

-Ojos Azules were remarkable for their deep blue eyes.
-The depth of color in the eyes is described as being greater even than that seen in a Siamese and does not cause squinting, deafness or cross-eye.
-This eye coloration depth in Ojos Azules is due to currently unknown polygenetic variations.

-Unlike the blue eyes seen linked to the genes in solid white, bicolor, and colorpoint, all of which suppress pigmentation, this gene is not linked to any specific fur color or pattern, giving the opportunity to have cats with dark coats and blue eyes.
-The blue eye color seen in cats such as the Siamese and the Ojos Azules is due to the same physical phenomenon, the absence of melanin in the iris.
-Although the cause of the absence of pigment differs between Siamese, white cats, and Ojos Azules, the result is pigment loss and blue eyes.
-One indicator of the Ojos Azules gene was a flattened, white tail-tip.

-Following a genetic investigation by Solveig Pflueger, breeding resumed in a small way with attempts to breed Ojos Azules without the lethal genetic defects.
-It was discovered that when the gene is homozygous it caused cranial deformities, white fur, a small curled tail, and stillbirth.
-However, when the gene was heterozygous, those lethal genetic mutations did not manifest.
-The result was that breeders crossed the blue-eyed cats with non-blue-eyed cats, assuring a litter of about 50/50 blue/non-blue-eyed kittens.
+Although the Ojos Azules is considered extinct, and was returned to registration-only status by TICA in 2014, some descendants of Solveig Pflueger's breeding program were still bred by Sherri Mcconnell at that time; these may have been the last true Ojos Azules.
+As of 2026, Mcconnell breeds Munchkin cats instead and is a chair member of the TICA Munchkin Breed Committee.
+No other breeding programmes of Ojos Azules descendants are known.